 This is true for the world, in general, as well as for individual domains.
 For example, in the business domains, digitalization often informs what and where to buy and sell, how to advertise, how to efficiently produce and transport, and how to keep contact with the customer.
 In production mode, digitalization also means to design products in a digital form, to virtually compose and exercise components before producing the product, and to maintain the relationship between a sold or rented product, its users, and the producing company.
 In water and energy supply, as well as transportation domains, digitalization can inform the status, physical distribution, or position of the things and people of interest, providing analytical capabilities about necessary and future capacities related to sustainability and scalability within a specific domain.

-It should be obvious to SoSyM readers that digitized data describe a model that represents a part of the real world.
+It is obvious that digitized data describe a model that represents a part of the real world.
 Models will be needed to store knowledge about all interesting things, people, and events and their relationships.
 Models are needed to describe procedural knowledge, such as calculation algorithms, business processes, critical loads or capacities, and their typical appearance, among many other needs.

 The modeling community needs to embrace the move toward digitalization by helping in the definition of new and evolving standards.
 The modeling community also needs to help in shaping the tooling infrastructure for these standards, such as the creation of meta-models for specific domains of the digitalized world.
 We firmly believe that all the effort that the modeling community has undertaken to define modeling languages, semantics, and pragmatics, to understand what makes a good model, and to analyze, synthesize, compose, merge, slice, and transform models, will give us a great opportunity to contribute to the digitization of the world and its assets.